numbas/numbas-lti-provider/README.md

 [![Deploy Numbas LTI tool provider to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/numbas/numbas-lti-provider/tree/heroku)

+Heroku gives you 1,000 free hours of uptime per month, and limits the size of your app's database.
+To keep the app running continuously, and store more data, you have to pay.
+The minimum "always-up" setup looks to cost around $30 per month.

 ### In a Vagrant virtual machine

 [Vagrant](https://www.vagrantup.com/) provides an easy way of managing virtual machines on your computer.
 You might want to use this if you're trying out the software on a Windows PC, or want to run the tool in a self-contained environment, separate from your other software.